kohei-us/mdds/doc/multi_type_vector.rst

 ``(type=5)`` in the above output which indicates that the type of the value being passed to the function is :cpp:var:`~mdds::mtv::element_type_int32`.

+If you want to limit your tracing to a specific function type or types, you can make use of the :cpp:member:`~mdds::mtv::trace_method_properties_t::type` property which specifies the type of the traced method.
+Likewise, if you want to only trace methods of a certain instance, use :cpp:member:`~mdds::mtv::trace_method_properties_t::instance` to filter the incoming trace calls based on the memory addresses of the instances whose methods are being traced.

 API Reference
 -------------